-If a pupil with a disability is under consideration for exclusion, the headteacher will ensure that all other possible outcomes have been tried.
+If a pupil with a disability is under consideration for exclusion, the Head of School / Executive Headteacher will ensure that all other possible outcomes have been tried.
 To justify excluding a pupil with a disability for a reason related to their disability, there must be material and substantial reason.
 The erosion of order and discipline in the school may be material and substantial justification, but only if reasonable adjustments have been made for the pupil's disability.
 You can find more information on reasonable adjustments in our school accessibility plan.